Are you a coach or a therapist?

 What’s your approach in a nutshell?

-I focus on creating awareness and understanding for you about what you may have been assuming incorrectly, or why your expectations from those around you may have been well-intentioned, but misplaced.
-Itโs like those a-ha moments that we have in life when trying to solve a problem.
-We struggle and struggle until eventually something simple but important suddenly clicks, and we get the answer.
-Thatโs in essence the experiences that youโll have when working with me.
-Simple, but profound a-ha moments that just leaves you feeling at peace with who you are, while wondering why you didnโt realise it sooner.
+Ever experienced those a-ha moments that we have in life when trying to solve a problem?
+We struggle and struggle until eventually something simple but important suddenly clicks and we get the answer.
+That’s in essence the experiences that you’ll have when working with me.
+Simple, but profound a-ha moments that just leave you feeling at peace with who you are so that you may pursue your goals and dreams with greater clarity and optimism.
+We will build on your strengths, rather than fixate on your weaknesses only.

 Do you use Neuro Linguistic Programming (NLP) or Cognitive Behavioural Therapy (CBT) in your coaching approach?